Naproxen

 How do you take naproxen?

 Naproxen is available in three forms of tablet: standard, effervescent and gastro-resistant.
 It is also available in liquid form.
 It should be taken with or after food to minimise stomach upset[8].
-The specific instructions for taking naproxen depend on the form and dosage prescribed by your doctor[7].
+The specific instructions for taking naproxen depend on the form and dosage prescribed by your doctor or pharmacist[7].

 What is the typical dosage of naproxen?